SquireOfSoftware/tap-on/README.md

 that Darryn has arrived and would tick his name.
 Ideally the welcoming person will find the person in accordance with the names provided and "sign that person in".

-A welcoming person may also on occassion add a new person.
+A welcoming person may also on occasion add a new person.
 Though note that we have had duplicates in the past so it is recommended to double check everything before adding a new person to a roster (it is recommended to at least get the first and last name to help with identification).